wuegaki/wuegaki.github.io/index.md

 I am a researcher in **formal semantics and pragmatics**.
 That is, I study how humans draw various inferences from conversations in natural language, and I try to understand systems governing such human behaviors using theoretical tools made available by **linguistics**, **logic** and **cognitive science**.

 Specifically, I am interested in the **relationship between word meanings and grammatical regularities**.
-My [AHRC/DFG project](https://wuegaki.ppls.ed.ac.uk/mecore/) investigates how meanings of clause-embedding predicates (such as *believe*, *know*, *surprise* and *wonder*) are related to the types of complement clauses they can combine with, building on cross-linguistic data collection and experimentation.
+My [AHRC/DFG project](https://wuegaki.ppls.ed.ac.uk/mecore/) investigates how meanings of clause-embedding predicates (such as *believe*, *know*, *surprise* and *wonder* in English) are related to regularities about the types of complement clauses they can combine with, building on cross-linguistic data collection and experimentation.

 <!-- Following my  -->
 <!-- My PhD dissertation *[Interpreting questions under attitudes](http://hdl.handle.net/1721.1/99318)* addresses a family of puzzles concerning how the meanings of the so-called propositional attitude verbs (such as *believe*, *know*, *surprise* and *wonder*) are related to the types of complement clauses they can combine with (for example, whether the verb can combine with a question or not).  -->